ajhall/ptt-lab-aspnet-docker/lab-exercise-bonus-06.md

 # Set the working directory to /pythonapp
 WORKDIR /pythonapp

-# Run app.py when the container launches
+# Run the command 'python app.py' when the container launches
 ENTRYPOINT ["python", "app.py"]
 ```